CodingCellist/codingcellist.github.io/content/en/post/glove80-first-impressions/index.md

 featured: false
 draft: false

+# Album image descriptions
+# Annoyingly, this doesn't support the `alt_text` field, so I'm using captions
+# instead
+gallery_item:
+  - album: glove80-box
+    image: 01-box-height.png
+    caption: "A photo of the cardboard box with a measuring tape showing a height of 6.5cm."
+  - album: glove80-box
+    image: 02-box-open.png
+    caption: "A photo of the carboard box opened.
+There are 3 compartments, 2 large ones, one for each half of the keyboard, and a smaller compartment at the top for the extra keycaps."

+  - album: glove80-zen-bose-dygma-scales
+    image: 01-glove80-weight-l.png
+    caption: "A photo of the left half of the Glove80 on top of a scale showing 278 grams."
+  - album: glove80-zen-bose-dygma-scales
+    image: 02-glove80-weight-r.png
+    caption: "A photo of the right half of the Glove80 on top of a scale showing 278 grams."
+  - album: glove80-zen-bose-dygma-scales
+    image: 03-zen-weight-l.png
+    caption: "A photo of the left half of the Corne-ish Zen on top of a scale showing 128 grams."
+  - album: glove80-zen-bose-dygma-scales
+    image: 04-raise-weight-l.png
+    caption: "A photo of the left half of an ISO-layout Dygma Raise on top of a scale showing 602 grams."
+  - album: glove80-zen-bose-dygma-scales
+    image: 05-raise-weight-r.png
+    caption: "A photo of the right half of an ISO-layout Dygma Raise on top of a scale showing 697 grams."

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.